Preventing Medicare Fraud

 UnitedHealthcare is committed to preventing fraud, waste and abuse in Medicare benefit programs and we're asking for your help.
 If you think you've seen or been a victim of fraud, please report it to us immediately.
 Not sure if what you've seen is fraud?
 We can help you with that, too.

-If you think you have been a victim of fraud or identity theft related to your health information or Medicare coverage, we would like to talk to you.
-Please call UnitedHealthcare customer service at 1-877-699-5710 (TTY 711), 8 a.m. – 8 p.m., 7 days a week.
+If you are a plan member and think you have been a victim of fraud or identity theft related to your health information or Medicare coverage, we would like to talk to you.
+Please call UnitedHealthcare customer service.

 Examples of potential Medicare fraud:

-A health care provider—such as a physician, pharmacy, or medical device company—bills for services you never got.
+- A health care provider—such as a physician, pharmacy, or medical device company—billing for services that you never received.

 Senior Medicare Patrol (SMP) Program can help.